cj-wong/sorter-gpm-takeout/README.md

 ## Overview

 Google Play Music files can be exported via Google [Takeout].
-However, the resulting file structure in the archives is flattened (see [below](#file-structure) for details) from the original (notably, no Albums listed).
+However, the resulting file structure in the archives is flattened (see [below](#file-structure) for details) from the original (notably, no Albums listed) *and* many, if not most, of the files have truncated names.

 In order to bring back structure, this project will read through the files and rebuild the albums list and possibly rename the files as desired.
 To do so, the MP3s in `Takeout/Google Play Music/Tracks` will be read for clues to piece the files together.

+Furthermore, a [pattern](#format-structure) may be supplied in the configuration to rename files in a way that better convey a track's metadata.

 **This project is not ever intended to modify metadata.
 It is strictly to organize the tracks into separate directories based on album and artist(s).**